 In the case of illuminated manuscripts, these were owned by the wealthy so the audience was even more select.

-People think paintings, photographs and other works of art are merely decorative.
+Today, people think paintings, photographs and other works of art are merely decorative.
 Through this website I seek to show how art and history are entwined and how research is demonstrating new ideas about long established tropes about art and artists.
 Very specifically, I am interested in women artists of the early Renaissance.

-Welcome to my world of art and history.
+Welcome to my world.